 Selected backfill shall be placed against retaining walls and cast-in-place box culverts for a horizontal distance equal to one-third of the height of the wall.
-It shall consist of granular material, free from clay and stone larger than 50 mm gauge.
-The Plasticity Index of this selected backfill material shall not be less than 2 or more than 12 when tested in accordance with AS 1289AS1289.3.3.1.
-The material shall be placed in layers not exceeding 150-mm and shallmust be compacted to provide a relative compaction as specified in sub-section SC6.4.6.10 - Earthworks (construction).
+It shall consist of granular material, free from clay and stone larger than 50mm gauge.
+The Plasticity Index of this selected backfill material shall not be less than 2 or more than 12 when tested in accordance with AS1289.3.3.1.
+The material must be placed in layers not exceeding 150 mm and must be compacted to provide a relative compaction as specified in sub-section SC6.4.6.10 - Earthworks (construction).